 Additional candidates may be nominated by written petition signed by no fewer than five eligible voters from within the division within three business days of the announcement of nominated candidates.
-[FS 02/03 #21]

 Upon completion of the slate of candidates for the Faculty Senate seat(s) within each voting division, an election by secret ballot shall be conducted.
 Faculty may cast one vote per vacancy on the ballot.

 Candidates receiving the most votes will be elected.
 Ties in the division elections shall be broken by lot supervised by the Vice Chair.
-[FS 02/03 #21]

 The names of the individuals elected to the Senate shall be reported in the Faculty Senate minutes.
-Upon request, the vote totals shall be available from the Vice Chair of the Senate. [amdt.
-II 98-99]
+Upon request, the vote totals shall be available from the Vice Chair of the Senate.

-4. At Large Election - Senate Seats;:
+4. At Large Election - Senate Seats:

 During spring semester and following the election of division Senators, the Vice Chair shall furnish each faculty voter a list of those eligible for nomination and election to the Senate from the senior ranks and a similar list of those eligible from the junior ranks.
 The Vice Chair shall identify the number of vacancies at the senior and junior levels, and each faculty member may nominate one person for each vacancy.
 Two candidates shall be chosen by this method for each vacancy.
 Those chosen shall be the persons with the largest number of votes in the respective ranks.
 No person may be placed on the election ballot with fewer than two nominations, and if only one willing nominee receives two or more nominations, his or her name only will be placed on the election ballot along with the following notice: Supporters of this candidate should return a voted ballot to prevent a run-off election involving write-ins; and if no willing nominee receives more than one nomination, the Vice Chair will place all willing nominees on the initial ballot.
-[FS 93/94 #25]

 In addition to candidates selected under (a), the at-large election ballot shall include names of individuals nominated by petition.
 Petitions containing the signatures of at least fifteen qualified voters shall be sufficient to place names on the at-large election ballot.
 Petitions must be submitted within three business days of the announcement of nominated candidates.
-[FS 02/03 #21]

 Upon completion of the slate of candidates, the Vice Chair shall conduct a University-wide election by secret ballot.
 The winners of the election shall be those receiving the most votes.
 Ties shall be broken by lot supervised by the Vice Chair.
-[FS 02/03 #21]

 The names of the individuals elected to the Senate shall be reported in the Faculty Senate minutes.
-Upon request, the vote totals shall be available from the Vice Chair of the Senate. [amdt.
-II 98-99]"
+Upon request, the vote totals shall be available from the Vice Chair of the Senate.